 Often times when individuals get charged with domestic assault, a Domestic Abuse No Contact Order (DANCO) against the victim is put in place.
 Regardless of whether the parties protest, judges will still impose the DANCO.
 For example, this occurs when boyfriends and girlfriends get into arguments and one of the parties gets charged.
 Even if the parties have children together and live together, judges will still impose the DANCO.

 It is possible to file a motion to lift the no contact order.
 You will need a Minnesota defense attorney to do this for you.
 There is important information that needs to be in the motion.
 Because many judges in Minnesota have different requirements for whether they will consider lifting the no contact order, it is important to hire a Minnesota Defense Attorney.
 Some judges require statements from the victim and the victim impact advocate.
 Other judges demand that the victims actually show up in court.
 This becomes problematic because the Defendant cannot have contact with the victim as per the order.
 A Minnesota defense attorney will need to make sure the defendant stays away from the victim during court proceedings.
 If charged with violating a no contact order, you will be charged with a gross misdemeanor, which may constitute jail time.

-Is important to hire a criminal defense lawyer as soon as you are arrested.
+It is important to hire a criminal defense lawyer as soon as you are arrested.
 Any statements can be used against you.
-Keller Law Offices offers a free consultation.
-Max Keller and Lexie Stein are criminal defense lawyers in Minnesota and travel statewide to represent their clients.
+Keller Criminal Defense Attorneys offers a free consultation.
+The Keller Law Office attorneys are criminal defense lawyers in Minnesota and travel statewide to represent their clients.
 Call 952-913-1421 to talk to a criminal defense lawyer and for a free case evaluation.
 It is worth hiring an attorney to try and keep your criminal record clean and avoid a conviction on your record.
 A domestic assault or any criminal conviction may get in the way of future job opportunities.